ahuang-cs/Membership/docs/docs/documentation/contribute.md

+---
+sidebar_label: How to contribute
+sidebar_position: 1
+---

 # Contributing

 This guide assumes you already know how to use *Git* and *GitHub.com*.
 It also assumes you know what a git *branch* is and what a *Pull Request*/*Merge Request* is in services like GitHub and GitLab.
 If you don't know these, please read up on them before you continue.